frankframework/frank-manual/docs/source/deploying/IdentityProviders/MicrosoftEntraId/microsoftEntraId.rst

 .. image:: registerApplication.jpg

 Find your newly created application.
-Configure group to claim mappings (this section will be extended to describe this).
+Configure group to claim mappings.
 Continue by configuring the claims (scopes):

 * Click on "App registrations".
 * Find your newly created application.